It seems like everyone I talk to these days is overwhelmed with December obligations.

 4. Put yourself first.

 I know, I know...there’s no time for this but really… it’s non-negotiable.
 The holidays can get to us, emotionally and physically.
 Take time to do what you need to do to recharge and restore.
+Some ideas:

 I know I talk gratitude often, but it works.
 When I start perseverating over little things and find myself distracted with the shit I have to do, I gently remind myself to return to the moment and stay grateful.
+Head on over here, to read about my favorite gratitude journal.